Gabriella Izzo: 2020–21 season

 Izzo was invited to her first senior Grand Prix competition, 2020 Skate America, but withdrew before the event.
 She placed ninth at the 2021 U.S. Championships.
 Following the season, Izzo relocated to Norwood, Massachusetts, where she began training at the Skating Club of Boston under coaches, Aleksey Letov and Olga Ganicheva.

-2021–22 season
+2021–22 season: U.S. national pewter medalist

 Izzo began the season in September, winning bronze at the 2021 U.S. International Classic.
 Given two Challenger assignments, Izzo finished thirteenth at the 2021 CS Warsaw Cup and fourth at the 2021 CS Golden Spin of Zagreb.

 At the 2022 U.S. Championships, Izzo was seventh after the short program, but a fourth-place free skate elevated her to the pewter medal position overall.
 This placement earned her an assignment to the 2022 Four Continents Championships in Tallinn, where she came in eighth-place.

 2022–23 season

 Withdrawing from the 2022 CS U.S. Classic, Izzo made her season debut at the 2022 CS Budapest Trophy, where she finished in eighth place.
 She was then invited to make her senior Grand Prix debut at the 2022 MK John Wilson Trophy, where she came seventh.

 She ended her season with an eleventh-place finish at the 2023 U.S. Championships.

 In March 2023, Izzo announced her retirement from singles skating and planned to pursue pair skating.